tomhendra/courses/README.md

     Learn the smart, efficient way to test any JavaScript application.
 Kent is the author of the widely adopted Testing Library.

 18. **[Wes Bos: JavaScript 30](https://javascript30.com)**\
     30 Day Vanilla JS Coding Challenge.
 No frameworks, no compilers, no libraries, no boilerplate.
 A heavily browser API oriented course.
-This is my playground to develop FP, testing and CSS skills, before going deep down the abstraction rabbit hole of React and the FEM expert path.
+This is my playground to develop FP, testing and CSS skills, before going deep down the rabbit hole of React and the FEM expert path.

 19. **[Kent C. Dodds: Epic React](https://epicreact.dev/learn)**\
     Confidently Ship Well-Architected Production Ready React Apps Like a Pro.
 Epic React is hands-on practice coding in a real development environment.
 This is intermediate/advanced material.